Earache while flying and at high altitudes, and while on board, is most probably caused by barotrauma (or “airplane ear”).

 In A Hurry?

 Pressure-regulating earplugs are available.
 These are designed to be worn during flights.
-They can be effective against ear pain in a lot of people who use them.
+They can be effective against ear pain in many people who use them.

-They are designed to make the pressure on both sides of the eardrum equalize at approximately the same time.
+They make the pressure on both sides of the eardrum equalize at approximately the same time.
 This will stop the drum stretching and so reducing the discomfort.

 The best airplane ear plugs, if you want to sleep, really need to have the same selection criteria as any other sleeping earplugs.
 However, when you are trying to sleep in the seat of an airplane, then sleeping on your side is not really possible.
 So that is one less thing to concern yourself with.